-Saint James Catholic Church is excited to welcome members of the Dominican Sisters as they join the parish community in the summer of 2016.
-There will be three Dominican sisters joining the parish – Sister Marie Hannah Seiler, OP, will serve as the principal of Saint James Catholic School with the start of the 2016-2017 school year and Sister Augusta Nickel, O.P. and Sister Maria Clemens Wolf O.P. will serve in parish ministries assisting with both religious education within the school as well as faith formation for all parishioners.
+Saint James Catholic Church was excited to welcome members of the Dominican Sisters as they joined the parish community in the summer of 2016.
+Three Dominican sisters joined the parish – Sister Marie Hannah Seiler, OP, who began serving as the principal of Saint James Catholic School with the start of the 2016-2017 school year, Sister Maria Clemens Wolf O.P. teaching 2nd grade, and Sister Augusta Nickel, O.P. serving in parish ministries assisting with both religious education within the school as well as faith formation for all parishioners.

 The Motherhouse for the Dominican Sisters of Saint Cecilia Congregation is located in Nashville, Tennessee.
 For more than 150 years, they have served the Church through their religious life and educational ministry.
 The Congregation is serving in 43 schools in 23 dioceses within the United States and will add Saint James Catholic School to this list beginning with the next school year.
 This will be the first mission of the Dominican Sisters in the state of Kentucky and the Archdiocese of Louisville as well.
 With a median age of 36, the community is thriving and growing.